SagarRuhil/Netflix-Clone/README.md

 cd Netflix-Clone

-3. Open the index.html file in your web browser.
+3. Open the netflic-clone.tsx file in your web browser.

 Limitations :